Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/references/tideways.md

 ## Suite

-Tideways is a module for PHP 7.0+ that enable to profile everything happened in the page.
+Tideways is a PHP module for PHP 7.0+ that enable to profile everything happened in the page.
-Without any implementation by PHP code is not possible to analyze and study the data from the page.
+To use it is required to execute specific PHP code that gather this data and also visualize them.
-For this reason we added also [XHGui](https://github.com/perftools/xhgui) that is a graphical interface for Tideways that is a complete tool to analyze data.
+We added [XHGui](https://github.com/perftools/xhgui) that is a graphical interface for Tideways that is a complete tool to analyze this data.

 ## How to enable it

-XHGui need a php file that is prepended to all of them to turn on the profiling and save the data.
+XHGui need a php file that is prepended to all of them (by a global php config) to turn on the profiling and save this information.
-If Tideways is available for the PHP version used by the website that you are profiling.
+XHGui will be executed in headless mode ff Tideways is available for the PHP version used in the website that you are profiling.
 To profile a page add `?enable-tideways` to your URL and check to `xhgui.vvv.test` the result from profile.

 ## Our custom implementation

-To improve the data gathering we added the support to not execute `Query Monitor` plugin when Tideways is enabled.
+To improve the data quality we added the support to not execute `Query Monitor` plugin when Tideways is enabled.
 Also we implemented the support for a custom PHP `custom-header.php` file in `VVV/www/default/xhgui/config` that will be prepended in case it is avalaible.
-We added the support for a custom config file that can change the values of XHGui that will be merged with the fault
+We added the support for a custom config file that can change the values of XHGui that will be merged with the VVV default.

 ## XHGui
 There are already a lot of guides about XHGui: